DigohD/SE-Android/documentation/ExternalDependencies.md

 ----------
 The application also uses some functions on the device it's runs on to work properly.
 Hardware used is
 - touch screen for operating the application
-- phone memory for saving local highscores and settings
+- phone memory for saving local high scores and settings
 - speaker for playing music and sound effects
 - internet access for getting ads and for posting and getting global high scores